HugoLis/hugolis.github.io/apps.md

 permalink: /apps/
 ---

-Check out my apps and games on the App Store and stay tunned for next releases.
+Check out my apps and games on the App Store.

 <br />